agda/agda-categories/README.md

 was completely broken by 2.6 (with various stages of 'functioning' in between).
 That library itself has older origins, which are well documented in that project's own documentation.

-## Contributing

-We welcome contributions!
-Please submit PRs, issues, etc. A full-fledged contributor's guide will be written, eventually.

 ## Design

 One of the main reasons that the old library started bit-rotting was that it used